-Over the years the hotel have welcomed European royalty, famous politicians and celebrities too.
+Over the years the hotel has welcomed European royalty, famous politicians, and celebrities too.

 3. They have a beautiful selection of luxurious rooms to check into

-Forget clinical white walls and sheets, every one of the 38 bedrooms at the Wordsworth Hotel are unique.
+Forget clinical white walls and sheets, every one of the 38 bedrooms at the Wordsworth Hotel is unique.

-I stayed at one of their mountain and garden view bedrooms which was decorated in a beautiful grey, mauve and lilac colour.
+I stayed at one of their mountain and garden view bedrooms decorated in a beautiful grey, mauve, and lilac colour.

 My bed was huge and fluffy, so I could almost sink into it.
 I had a double wardrobe, TV, plus a gorgeous deco vanity mirror and chest of drawers.